Minimal Diamond-Saturated Families: Introduction

 Despite the simplicity of the diamond poset, the question of its induced saturation number is still open.
 The most recent bounds are $\sqrt n\leq\text{sat}^*(n, \mathcal D_2)\leq n+1$ proved by Martin, Smith and Walker \cite{martin2019improved}.
 Ferrara, Kay, Kramer, Martin, Reiniger, Smith and Sullivan \cite{Ferrara2017TheSN} conjectured that $\text{sat}^*(n, \mathcal D_2)=\Theta(n)$.
 In this paper we prove that $\text{sat}^*(n, \mathcal D_2)\geq (4-o(1))\sqrt n$, thus improving the constant factor.
+We remark that the bound of $\sqrt n$, proved in \cite{martin2019improved}, is the result of an argument about the `local structure' of a diamond-saturated family, and in fact this type of argument cannot get beyond $\sqrt n$.
+To get beyond the $\sqrt n$ barrier and achieve $4\sqrt{n}$, we develop a more `global' kind of argument which makes full use of the properties of minimal/maximal sets in a diamond-saturated family.
 Most importantly, our proof explores in depth what it means for a diamond-saturated family to be of size $c\sqrt n$ for a constant $c$.
 Surprisingly, such a structure is very rich in properties and yet, as far as we can see, there is no indication that such a family cannot exist.
 This suggests that perhaps the induced saturation number for the diamond in not of linear growth.